r46597kl/Matlab/README.md

 ## Notes

 The simulations use Monte Carlo methods, so small changes can appear between runs.
 The adaptive modulation target BER is `10^-2`.
+Monte Carlo simulation takes a lot of time as the number of trials are really big, to achieve better effeciency, could decrease the number of run trials.